Grid data sharing explained

 Grid data sharing can enable all of this.
 Here are some of the ways how:

-• Improved infrastructure provision: A clean energy economy should maximize energy efficiency without cutting supply.
+• Improved infrastructure: A clean energy economy should maximize energy efficiency without cutting supply.
 This requires energy infrastructure that provides the most utility to the maximum number of people while also reducing infrastructure installation and maintenance costs.
 Grid data sharing allows holders of various data sets to combine their data to arrive at the optimum, most efficient infrastructure solutions.

-• Energy innovation: At the heart of the drive to deliver the electrification of everything and at the same time a low or zero-carbon world is technological innovation.
-Private companies and academic institutions all over the world are researching how to create, distribute, and use energy better.
-Grid data sharing empowers this work by expanding access to large and valuable datasets that can point the way to greater energy efficiency.
+• Energy innovation: The key to achieving a low or zero-carbon future while also achieving the electrification of everything is technological innovation.Private companies and academic institutions all over the world are researching how to create, distribute, and use energy better.
+Grid and energy usage data sharing empowers this work by expanding access to large and valuable datasets that can point the way to greater energy efficiency.

 Barriers to grid data sharing